ahmedriza/mathfin/README.md

-A lightweight financial maths library based on core components from [QuantLib](https://github.com/lballabio/QuantLib)
+A lightweight financial maths library based on core components from [QuantLib](https://github.com/lballabio/QuantLib).
+This library aims to be thread safe.

 ## Pre-requisities
 ### Build